 The bottom line is to use common sense.
 Listen to your body about what foods your stomach can and cannot tolerate.

-As I’ve mentioned throughout this article, severe dehydration is what doctors are most concerned about when it comes to stomach flu and food poisoning.
+As I’ve mentioned throughout this article, severe dehydration is what doctors are most concerned about when it comes to food poisoning.
 Therefore, if you’re unable to hold down any fluids, it’s recommended to see a doctor.
 Here are some other potential warning signs to watch for.
 These may indicate the need for medical attention:

 - If you’re pale or light-headed